Villag/Verb-Denton/CONTRIBUTING.md

 # Contributing to Verb Denton

+**[Request a new site to be added to Verb Denton](https://github.com/developdaly/Verb-Denton/issues/new)** and label as "enhancement".

 ## Pull requests

 Make changes yourself and submit them as pull requests for consideration to be